magento/devdocs/src/guides/v2.2/cloud/docker/docker-mode-developer.md

    If this is the first installation, expect to wait a few minutes for file synchronization.

    {: .bs-callout-info}
    If you use the `mutagen.io` or `native` option for file synchronization, skip this step.
-You start `mutagen.io` _after_ deploying the docker containers.
+You start `mutagen.io` _after_ deploying the Docker containers.

 1. Build files to containers and run in the background.